 Artist-Run Network Europe

-Ormston House is delighted to partner on Artist-Run Network Europe, a new project co-funded by the Creative Europe Programme of the European Union.
+Ormston House is the Irish partner on Artist-Run Network Europe, a new project co-funded by the Creative Europe Programme of the European Union.
 Over two and a half years, the project will host a range of activities including conferences, exhibitions, research visits and workshops.
 Through local and international co-operation, the project will strengthen the self-organised, artist-run sector in Europe and create an information framework through the new collaborative online platform, Artist-Run Resource Centre, for art students and professionals.

 Artist-Run Network Europe (ARNE) has seven partners and four associate partners.
 Our partners are Candyland, Stockholm, Sweden (lead partner); the Lithuanian Interdisciplinary Artists’ Association, Vilnius, Lithuania; >top – Association for the Promotion of Cultural Practice, Berlin, Germany; The Syndicate of Creatures, Copenhagen, Denmark; Alternative Art Guide, The Hague, Netherlands; and Totaldobre, Riga, Latvia.
 We also look forward to working with associate partners Artist-Run Alliance, Alfred Institute for Art & Culture, Tel-Aviv, Israel; Juxtapose Art Fair, Aarhus Centre for Visual Art, Aarhus, Denmark; Fine Art and Department of Visual Arts, Konstfack, Stockholm, Sweden; and Supermarket – Independent Art Fair, Stockholm, Sweden.